SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/api.md

             </ul>
          </td>
          <td>Used to confirm that the payment was received by the cashregister.
-            Adds an optional receipt document to a payment.
+            Adds a receipt document to the payment.
          </td>
       </tr>
       <tr>